Gnkgo/summaries/computer-networks/cn_summary.md

 ### Fast retransmission and fast recovery
 - When three duplicate ACKs are received by the sender, it will (fast) retransmit the apparent data packet that got lost.
 The fast recovery mechanism halves the *cwnd* and sets $ssthresh = cwnd$.
 It does not return to the slow start (by setting $cwnd = 1$) as would be done upon a timeout.
 The main intuition is that a timeout, and the resulting significant reduction in throughput, should only occur if no packets can be transmitted anymore (in the client-server direction, in the server-client direction, or in both directions).
 Three duplicate ACKs indicate less severe congestion (i.e., some packets sill arrive), which can be solved by halving the congestion window.

+### AIMD
+- converges to a fair state for two senders sharing the same single link at equal end-to-end RTT

 ## Bloom Filter
 ### Potential applications for Bloom filters on small platforms